demirelo/ftoken-lst-sims/Structural_Solvency_and_Risk_Topology.md

 **Implications for VaR modeling.**

-A full VaR model for fTOKENs should:
+A full VaR model for fTokens should:

 - Specify reserve composition and rehypothecation fraction.
 - Model slashing or strategy-loss probabilities if reserves are deployed.